Note: This article is related only to IPv4 traffic. IPSO acceleration is not supported for this solution.

-In the right upper pane, select the relevant Security Gateway / Cluster object - follow this procedure for "London_GW" gateway and for "Paris_GW" gateway.
+In the right upper pane, select the relevant Security Gateway / Cluster object.

 Close the GuiDBedit Tool.

-Connect to Security Management Server / Domain Management Server with SmartDashboard.
+Connect to the Security Management Server / Domain Management Server with SmartDashboard.

 Install the policy onto the relevant Security Gateway / Cluster object.

-In the local VPN gateway there is no need to add routes to reach the peer gateway VPN domain through the two links.
-However, since on the MPLS link, the packets delivered as clear-text, routes to the VPN domains should be defined in the MPLS routers (connected to eth1).
+For the local VPN Security Gateway, you do not need to add routes to reach the peer VPN Security Gateway's VPN domain through the two links.
+However, since packets on the MPLS link are delivered as clear-text, routes to the VPN domains must be defined in the MPLS routers (connected to eth1).

 Load Sharing Link Selection is supported in all platforms except UTM-1 Edge devices.
 Service-Based Link Selection is supported only in Gaia / SecurePlatform / Linux and IPSO OS.
+Service based link selection is NOT supported for Check Point R77.20 for 600 / 700 Appliances.
 VPN traffic between peers configured with Load Sharing or Service-Based link selection is not accelerated by IPSO acceleration devices.